UfukAldanmaz/UfukAldanmaz/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React JS, Javascript, .Netcore
+- 🌱 I’m currently working on React JS, Javascript, Next.js and learning Node.js, Express.js
 - 📫 How to reach me: aldanmaz.ufuk@gmail.com